-Postmates will ask you for your address so they can send you a Postmates card that you’ll use to pay for deliveries.
+Postmates will ask you for your phone number and address so they can send you a Postmates card that you’ll use to pay for deliveries.
 You’ll be matched with the delivery location (what Postmates refers to as a market) closest to your address, but you can always change your delivery location if you need to.

+Postmates will also ask for your Social Security number and date of birth so they can perform a background check.
 If you plan on driving for Postmates, which is how you’ll be eligible for the most orders, you’ll also need to enter your driver’s license number and expiration date.

-Delivering for Postmates
+Delivering for Postmates With the App

-When a delivery request pops up in your area, you click “Accept.”
-The app will pull up a map that gives you the quickest route to the store or restaurant.
-The order might already be placed and ready for you, or you may need to place the order or shop for it — and you’ll be paid for that time too.
+When you are ready to work, you open the app and slide a button to start accepting orders.
+Delivery requests will pop up in the app, and you click “Accept” to take an order.
+The app pulls up a map to give you the quickest route to the store or restaurant.
+The order might already be placed and ready for you, or you may need to place the order yourself or shop for items on a list — you’re paid for any waiting or shopping time.

 If the order was paid for in the app, you’re ready to deliver.
 Otherwise, you’ll use that prepaid card Postmates sent you in your welcome packet and send the purchaser a picture of the receipt and order total.